imranelalami/LineReader/README.md

 This project is open-source and available under the MIT License.
 ```

-This README includes basic information about the project, requirements, compilation, and usage instructions.
-You can customize the sections as needed for your specific project.
+This version omits the bonus part and keeps the focus on the core functionality of your project.